translate-to-communicate/CFS-Translation/README.md

 # CFS-Translation
 This project is aimed at providing a service for law enforcement data analysis professionals by ingesting, cleaning,<br>
-and combining calls-for-service (CFS) data (stored locally).
+and combining calls-for-service (CFS) data (stored locally or via an API).
 The output is a single archivable document for future analysis.

 Features In Development
 - Single archivable document